 Unhealthy eating should be illegal because it causes medical issues and most of the people who do it only do so out of ignorance of the risks, so they aren't really consenting;

-Kids wasting their childhood on games (like I did mine) should be illegal because they'll deeply regret it for the rest of their life and they only do it because they don't realize that, so they're not really consenting to being allowed to play games;
+Kids wasting their childhood on games (like I did mine) should be illegal because they only do it because they don't know they'll regret it, so they're not really consenting to playing games;

-Learning Haskell as your first programming language should be illegal because it will result in getting frustrated and quitting programming and the only reason you'd try to learn Haskell first is if you didn't know about that, in which case you're not really consenting.
+Learning Haskell as your first programming language should be illegal because it's a bad choice and you'd oly do if you didn't know that, in which case you're not really consenting.
 It should be legally required to learn something like Python or Go first.
 This constitutes protecting programmers' consent!

 Obviously that's not how consent works.
 Consent is only invalid if it's obtained through deception or threats; just not having relevant information doesn't invalidate it.

 I find it telling that all the people I argue with about this draw the magic line at 18.
 I guess it's just a coincidence that that's the number chosen by the government that oppresses them?
 But they don't always draw it there - sometimes, when talking about a case that happened in a state where the legal age was 17, the same person who normally draws it at 18 thinks it's okay because 17 year olds aren't kids.
 And these are mostly Ancaps I'm talking about!
 (You know, the same people who have no problem with prostitution?)

 Be honest.
 If you believe in this, are you sure you're not getting it from the government?
 What do you think of past societies where marriage long before 18 was normal?
 Were all of those people rapists?

 I also want to raise the spectrum problem: if it were actually about maturity, then not only would it not be bound to a constant age, but it couldn't be a hard line because maturity doesn't work that way.